 Towards an autobiography, a first step is a diary.

-Day by day one records, not every event that occurred -- one has other things to do-but what seems important, significant, exceptional, new.
-So one selects, abbreviates, sketches, alludes.
+Day by day one records, not every event that occurred -one has other things to do -- but what seems important, significant, exceptional, new.
+So one selects, abbre viates, sketches, alludes.
 One omits most of what is too familiar to be noticed, too obvious to be mentioned, too recurrent to be thought worth recording.

 Now as the years pass and the diary swells, retrospect lengthens.
 What once were merely remote possibilities, now have been realized.
 Earlier events, thought insignificant, prove to have been quite important, while others, thought important, turn out to have been quite minor.
-Omitted earlier events have to be recalled and inserted both to supply the omitted context of the earlier period and to make later events more intelligible.
-Earlier judgments, finally, have to be complemented, qualified, corrected.
+Earlier, events have to be recalled and inserted both to supply the omitted context of the earlier period and to make later events more intelligible.
+Earlier judgements, finally, have to be complemented, qualified, corrected.
 But if all this is attempted, one has shifted from keeping a diary to writing one's memoirs.
 One enlarges one's sources from the diary to add to the diary all the letters and other material one can acquire.
 One ransacks one's memory.
-One asks questions and to meet them one starts reconstructing one's past in one's imagination, depicting to oneself now this now that former Sitz im Leben, to find answers and then ask the further questions that arise from these answers.
-As in interpretation, so here too there gradually are built up contexts, limited nests of questions and answers, each bearing on some multi-faceted but determinate topic.
+One asks questions and to meet them one starts reconstructing one's past this now that former in one's imagination, depicting to oneself one former Sitz im Leben, to find answers and then ask the further questions that arise from these answers.
+As in interpretation, so here too there gradually, built up contexts, limited nests of questions and answers, each bearing on some multi-faceted but determinate topic.
 In this fashion the old, day-by-day, organization of the diary becomes quite irrelevant.
 Much that had been overlooked now has been restored.
 What had merely been juxtaposed now is connected.
-What had been dimly felt and remembered now stands in sharp relief within perhaps hitherto unsuspected perspectives.
-There has emerged a new organization that distinguishes periods by broad differences in one's mode of living, in one's dominant concern, in one's tasks and problems, and in each period distinguishes contexts, that is, nests of questions and answers bearing on distinct but related topics.
-The periods determine the sections, the topics determine the chapters of one's autofbiography.
+What had been dimly felt and perhaps remembered now stands in sharp relief within hitherto unsuspected perspectives.
+There has emerged a new organization that pistinguishes periods; that is, sets of interrelated contexts, where each context is a limited nest of questions and answers. distinguishes periods by broad differences in one's mode of living, in one's dominant concern, in one's tasks and problems, and in each period distinguishes contexts, that is, nests of questions and answers bearing on distinct but related topics.
+The periods determine the sections, the topics determine the chapters of one's autobiography.